benetech/DiagramContentWG/README.md

 Here is a link to the Goals for this working group https://github.com/benetech/DiagramContentWG/wiki/goals

-Here is a link to the co-chairs of this working group George Kerscher, Avneesh Singh, and Markku Hakkinen https://github.com/benetech/DiagramContentWG/wiki/co-chairs
+Here is a link to the co-chairs of this working group https://github.com/benetech/DiagramContentWG/wiki/co-chairs